 If you wish to make a more significant contribution be sure to check our issue tracker to see if your issue is already being addressed.
 If you don't find an active issue, open a new one.

-If you have any styling questions, or about the contributing process you
+If you have any questions about styling or the contributing process, you

 can check out our contributing guide.
 If your